dai-shi/proxy-compare/README.md

 isChanged(obj, { a: "1" }, accessed) // true
 ```

-Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Boolean indicating if any accessed fields on the object (or nested fields accessed on its children) have changed.
+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Boolean indicating if any accessed properties on the object (or nested
+fields that were accessed on child objects) have changed.

 ### getUntracked